andy-brinkmeyer/cranioq-back/README.md

 ```

 You can add as many databases as you need.
 Make sure you installed the `psycopg2` Python package and run the Django database migrations after setting up everything:
-`python manage.py migrate --database DATABASE`.
+`python manage.py migrate --database=DATABASE`.
 Replace `DATABASE` with the database from your `pg_settings.py` you want to migrate.
 This way you can
 apply migrations to your production database if your hosting service does not do this automatically.

 # Create the Plagiocephaly Questionnaire